📂 Weekly Current Affairs 16 Jan 2026 – 22 Jan 2026

 🌍 5.
 ENVIRONMENT & GEOGRAPHY

-Snowfall Deficit in Western Himalayas
+Snowfall Deficit in Weste Himalayas

 Detailed Explanation:

-An unusually dry winter affected Jammu & Kashmir, Himachal Pradesh, and Uttarakhand due to weak and moisture-deficient Western Disturbances.
+An unusually dry winter affected Jammu & Kashmir, Himachal Pradesh, and Uttarakhand due to weak and moisture-deficient Weste Disturbances.
 Reduced snowfall threatens water security as snowmelt feeds major rivers like the Ganga and Yamuna.

 The situation increases risks to rabi crops, forest fires, and fragile Himalayan ecosystems.